spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 **Arguments:**

 - `annotations`: List of elements:attributes (annotations) to include.
-- `source_annotations`: List of elements:attributes from the original document to include.
+- `source_annotations`: List of elements:attributes from the source file to include.
 If not specified, everything will be included.
-- `doc`: Name of the source document.
+- `source_file`: Name of the source file.
-- `docs`: List of names of source documents (alternative to `doc`).
+- `source_files`: List of names of source files (alternative to `source_file`).
 - `token_name`: Name of the token annotation.
 - `remove_namespaces`: Remove all namespaces in export_names unless names are ambiguous.
 Default: `False`
 - `keep_struct_names`: For structural attributes (anything other than token), include the annotation base name